CME CBOT Terms and Conditions

 The margin is requested and maintained in Euro, and normally remains fixed (as it happens for the EUREX futures) from the opening of the position to its closing, except in the case of possible and occasional variations, reported with notice normally with a few days advance available on directatrading.com.

-e.g. if a margin of 3,000 is needed: the 3,000 are simply withdrawn from your account with a value date of day+1 when the position is opened and returned, also with a value date of day+1, when it is closed, without counting the possible Profit and Loss.
+e.g. if a margin of 3,000 is needed: the 3,000 are simply withdrawn from your account with a value date of day+1 when the position is opened and returned, also with a value date of day+1, when it is closed, without ever producing any Profit or Loss.

 The daily Profit and Loss is the difference between the position opening and closing price, or the evening settlement price of the CME, if the position is still open at the end of the day.